terraform-google-modules/terraform-google-log-export/modules/bq-log-alerting/README.md

   dry_run           = false
 }
 ```

+After the deploy of the submodule you will need to add some [Use cases](./use-cases/README.md) to provide the data for the Security Command Center findings.

 **Note 1:** On deployment, a Security Command Center Source called "BQ Log Alerts" will be created.
 If this source already exist due to the tool been deployed at least once before in the organization, obtain the existing Source name to be used in the Terraform variable **source_name**.
 Run: